neurostuff/compose-docs/docs/tutorial/manual.md

 But first, we must add studies to our Project.
 Click the **Import Studies** button.

-You can search for studies within the *NeuroStore* database—which we maintain and indexes over 20,000 pre-processed neuroimaging studies—or from external sources, such as PubMed or a Ciation manager file.
+You can search for studies within the *NeuroStore* database—which we maintain and indexes over 20,000 pre-processed neuroimaging studies—or from external sources, such as PubMed or a Citation manager file.

 ![Import Studies](/tutorial/import_studies_options.png).